fsmv/daemon/README.md

     just use the default values for the port flags (so delete that line).
  4. In textproto syntax any \ characters need to be escaped so windows paths will look like `"-tls_cert=C:\\Certbot\\..."`
+ 5. Don't use the ports field in the command message of the spawn config file.
+    Instead just have portal open the ports by setting them in the flags for portal.
+This feature is for unix systems that require root to open port 80 and 443 anyway.